Pramod1706/Pramod1706/README.md

 Summary

+Cluster Login:

-cluster_login Role: Handles OIDC-based authentication and Kubernetes cluster context setup.
+cluster_login handles OIDC-based login and cluster context setup.

+Helm Deployment:

-helm_deploy Role: Handles Helm chart creation and deployment.
+helm_deploy creates Helm charts and deploys them.

-Playbook: Combines both roles to deploy APIs to Kubernetes clusters using Helm.
+Inventory:

+Cluster-specific details are stored in ikp_clusters.yml.

+Flexibility:

+Add more clusters by updating the inventory.

+Helm variables can be extended for more customization.

-This separation ensures modularity and reusability.
-Let me know if you need additional adjustments!
+Let me know if you need further clarification!